 Why that Josh, you ask?

-Is he Top Rated?
+Was he Top Rated?
 Nope.

-Is he a high-earner?
+Was he a high-earner?
 Nope.

 For instance, if you’re a designer make sure the term “graphic design” is somewhere in your title.
+If you are a content writer make sure “content writer” is somewhere in your title.

 Additionally, top freelancers always use the title section to establish themselves as “experts” in their fields.